mssm-labmmol/profiler/utils/gromacs_itp_to_stp/README.md

 # Limitations

-* The script can only process absolute paths in `#include` directives.

 * The script can only process the GROMACS directives listed below.
 If your .itp file contains more than one molecule definition (e.g., it involves solute and solvent) or a feature that is not supported (e.g., position restraints), please modify it first.
     * `[ defaults ]`
     * `[ atomtypes ]`